Samsung Can’t Hear Caller Unless on Speaker: 10 Fixes

 That’s all.

-If the issue still persists then you should consider backing up and resetting your device to factory Reset.
+If the issue persists, you should consider backing up and resetting your device to factory Reset.
 Here’s how

 1. Open the Settings App